chuangtian/EntropyAudit/README.md

 that imports `hashlib` for one function and also picks a greeting with `random.choice` should not have that greeting flagged.
-Because the enclosing assignment target (`greeting`) carries no security term, the harmless
+Because the enclosing assignment target (`greeting`) carries no security term, the harmless `random.choice(['hi', 'hello'])` is left alone.
+That is precisely the case the clean sample and a dedicated unit test exercise.

+## False positives and false negatives

+Stated plainly, because a scanner that hides its blind spots is worse than one that names them.

+False positives are minimised by requiring a security relevant identifier for EA002 and a constant literal binding for EA004 and EA005.
+On the bundled clean sample, which imports `hashlib` and `secrets` and uses `random.choice` for a greeting, the tool reports zero findings.